rstudio/tinytex-releases/README.md

 ## Installation

+TinyTeX can be installed in a variety of ways.
+You may use R, shell/batch scripts, Chocolatey, or Scoop to install it.

 ### R

 You may use the R package [**tinytex**](https://github.com/yihui/tinytex) to install TinyTeX.
 By default, [the function `tinytex::install_tinytex()`](https://yihui.org/tinytex/#for-r-users) installs the latest daily build of TinyTeX.
 If you want to install a specific version in this repo, you may use the `version` argument, e.g.,